Fiserv/Commerce-Hub/docs/Resources/Guides/Fraud/Fraud-Scoring.md

 ### Optional request variables

-The following data elements can be included with a fraud scoring request to enhance the accuracy of the risk assessment results.
+The following data elements should be included with a fraud scoring request to enhance the accuracy of the risk assessment results.

 - [Amount](?path=docs/Resources/Master-Data/Amount-Components.md)
 - [Billing address](?path=docs/Resources/Master-Data/Address.md#billing-address)